Easy Homemade Vegan Bagel Recipe

 Bake for 15-17 minutes.
 The bagels should be evenly golden brown and feel firm.

 Allow the bagels to cool for 15 minutes before slicing open.
 Enjoy them as is, or toast them up nice and crunchy.
-Try my vegan cream cheese recipe to slather on the bagels!

 Vegan bagels on a baking sheet.